patrikx3/redis-ui/README.md

 ## Features

 * To make more responsive the GUI, start with search in a key set, instead of loading every keys...
-* https://github.com/josdejong/jsoneditor has no dark variant, so it is always light
 * Since `v2020.4.189`, the tree can handle bigger key count, as of now, we are using deferred rendering for the tree - only rendering what is in the viewport, so it should be much faster versus rendering everything at once
 * Please, check out your Redis use case, if this program can cover your requirements
 * Does not handle binary data